Free BMI Calculator – Instantly Check Your Body Mass Index

 CDC BMI-for-age growth chart illustrating percentile-based classifications

-Percentile-Based Classifications
+Percentile-Based Classifications for Children:

 Extensive epidemiological research establishes clear correlations between BMI classifications and specific health outcomes.
-Understanding these relationships enables informed health decisions and targeted preventive strategies.

 Health Condition Overweight Risk Increase Obese Risk Increase Mechanisms